ashokb-nd/NeoKPI/README.md

 # - Load unpacked from dist/chrome-extension/

 # 4. Visit https://analytics-kpis.netradyne.com/alert-debug
+# 5. S3 presigner.py file can be downloaded from the extension's pop up.
 ```

 ## 📚 Documentation
 > Coming soon...

 ## 🚀 Upcoming Features

-- Automatic caching of alert type
+- [ ] Automatic caching of alert type
-- make it into a 'chrome extension'
+- [x] Make it into a Chrome extension
-- Saved dataset management (named bulk)
-  - save to s3
-  - should be able to share our observations, along with time stamps with others, easily.
+- [ ] Support multiple datasets (named bulks)
+  - [ ] Save to S3, for quick Sharing with others

-- Download the annotated video
+- [ ] Download the annotated video
-- annotation level opacity
-  - Option for the user to choose the opacity of individual annotations
+  - [ ] Option for the user to choose the opacity of individual annotations
-- Handle SPA navigation properly.
+- [ ] Handle SPA navigation properly
-  - going out from `alert-debug`
-  - into `alert-debug`
+  - [ ] Going out/into `alert-debug`
-- Copy the video frame and the annotations onto a single canvas.
+- [ ] Copy the video frame and the annotations onto a single canvas
+- [ ] improve settings modal.
+  - [ ] make everything in config available through settings.
+- [ ] Create Tests
+- [ ] Implement other Renderers

+## Known Bugs
+- [ ] KPI tools bug:  Video sync: play failed: The play() request was interrupted by a new load request. https://goo.gl/LdLk22
+- [ ] old metadata is not cleaned from the pipeline, when the new metadata fails to load.
 ---
 **Author**: Inward Analytics team